Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-Fixed-lag backward sampling can be used successfully to reduce the computation burden when dealing with a large number of observations.
-This corresponds to substitute for the fixed--interval backward smoothing algorithm detailed in \ref{subsec:TV_qreg_FixLagSmo} with a fixed-lag smoother.
-The fixed-lag smoothing algorithm updates the $h\leq t$ dynamic latent states closest to the current observation $y_{t}$, leaving the remaining states from $1$ to $h-1$ unchanged.
-At each iteration, the resulting DMA-SMCMC algorithm only simulates the quantile regression coefficient $ \boldsymbol{\beta }_{t-h\vert t}$ at time $t$, for a given lag $h>0$.
-See also \cite {anderson_moore.1979} and \cite{simon.2006}. \begin{remark} The fixed-lag smoother can be interpreted as local-dynamic quantile regression extending the non-parametric approach of \cite{yu_jones.1998}. \end{remark}
+Fixed-lag backward sampling is an effective approach to alleviate computational demands, particularly when dealing with a large number of observations.
+This involves replacing the fixed-interval backward smoothing algorithm outlined in Appendix \ref{subsec:TV_qreg_FixLagSmo} with a fixed-lag smoother.
+The fixed-lag smoothing procedure updates the dynamic latent states within a specified lag $h\leq t$ surrounding the current observation $y_{t}$, while keeping the remaining states from $1$ to $h-1$ unchanged.
+At each iteration, the resulting sampling procedure only simulates the quantile regression coefficient $\boldsymbol{\beta}_{t-h\vert t}$ at time $t$, for a given lag $h>0$.
+For further details, refer to \cite{anderson_moore.1979} and \cite{simon.2006}. \begin{remark} The fixed-lag smoother can be viewed as a form of local-dynamic quantile regression, which extends the non-parametric approach introduced by \cite{yu_jones.1998}. \end{remark}